FISHTRAPS AND FOLKLORE

 Tradition has it that the boulder-strewn formation exposed at low water immediately to the south of the causeway at Wallog contains an ancient gored, which is the Welsh name for a fish trap or weir.
 Massive boulders and pole fences were formed into walls to create triangular, circular or oval goredi.
 At Aberarth and Morfa Mawr, twenty miles to the south of Borth, there are several well preserved medieval goredi.
 Around that time, Aberarth was a grange and small port for the inland Cistercian Abbey of Strata Florida.
 Some of these weirs were still in use up until the early years of the 20th century.

-The word Wallog may mean unusual, quirky or not quite right.
+Folklore deems that the word Wallog meant unusual, quirky or not quite right.
 Obviously the phenomenon of the causeway promoted otherworld possibilities.
 Such feelings still spring to the forefront of the mind as at low water the bouldered causeway seems to beckon one to walk on its dreamlike surface over the sea and out beyond the horizon.
 Such notions also occur whilst walking amongst the remains of the sunken forest often exposed on Borth beach.
-Others maintain that Wallog is a mans name, Gwallawg (the hairy one) who figures in early Welsh poetry (G. Morgan, pers. comm., 2003).
+History maintains that Wallog is a mans name, Gwallawg (Hirsute One) who figures in early Welsh poetry (G. Morgan, pers. comm., 2003).
 This is Gwallog ap Lleenog who came to Wales from the north of Britain towards the end of the 6th century and was mentioned in a poetic dialogue between Gwyddno Garanhir and Gwyn ap Nudd (Stephens, 1853, pp.43-62).
 He is supposedly buried at Llanddeiniol.

-The gored at Wallog is far older than any of those at Morfa Mawr and has traditionally been attributed to Gwyddno Garanhir.
+The gored at Wallog could be older than those at Morfa Mawr as it has been traditionally attributed to Gwyddno Garanhir.
 If this is so, then it is the one mentioned in The Book of Taliesin that was entwined with the Mabinogion stories.
 Mabinogion is a pluralised version of the original term mabinogi, which means boyhood, thus Tales of Boyhood.
 It may also mean the tales that an apprentice poet or story teller had to know.
 The Mabinogion and associated stories are a collection of tales originating from the 11th and 12th centuries; concentrating on the coastal regions of Wales.
 They were the accumulation of much older stories from the dawn of Celtic civilisation, brilliantly elaborated and embellished by the Welsh.
 Compiled by Lady Charlotte Guest, from ancient texts, these tales eventually appeared in print in the 19th century.
 Due to the great age of their settings, geophysical differences are detectable, especially pertaining to sea level changes.

 In ancient and medieval Wales, coastal fishtraps were quite common.
 Some of these have been fished successfully up until the 1900s.
 At the Rhos Fynach (Monks Meadow) gored, built around 1200, near the Little Orme, north Wales, they caught 35,000 herring on a single tide in 1850, and ten tons of mackerel were caught overnight in 1907.
 When these structures were located far from an abbey site, weir wardens were appointed to look after them.
 The gored of Gwyddno Garanhir is reputed to have produced a valuable catch on every May Eve.
-The Book of Taliesin refers to its location as being on a strand between the Dyfi and The Ystwyth rivers (Guest, 1997, p.190).
+The Book of Taliesin refers to its location as being on a strand between the Dyfi and Ystwyth rivers (Guest, 1997, p.190).
 In his essay Taliesin and the Borth Weir D.W.
 Morgan favours a Borth location, but as the shoreline has changed he conjectures that it is now beneath the sea.
 However for centuries the Wallog location features in local tradition.
 It is between the Dyfi and Aberystwyth, with a strand in the form of the causeway Sarn Cynfelin, and has obviously older weir remains than the Cistercian ones at Aberarth.
 Sarn Cynfelin means Cynfelin's causeway; he was a Welsh born saint descended from Cunedda.
 He also gave his name to the ancient church two miles inland from Ynyslas called Llangynfelin, as well as the now vanished coastal chapel between Wallog and Clarach, called Capel Cynfelin.
 There are areas in the Clarach Valley that also bear his name.
+The Wallog location for the ancient gored was given a boost during a discussion I had with the current owner of Wallog.
+He stated that whilst working the fields on the hill south of the causeway during spring times with clear sea conditions he often noticed large boulders that had obviously been placed there by human activity (Evershed, pers comm 2009).

 If Gwyddno’s gored is the one at Wallog, then he may have had his fort or manor house on the high hill of Moelcerni, or somewhere between Wallog and Clarach.
-Another contender is today's underwater mound of stones just offshore nearby, called Tol Faer (Fort Mound).
-This may have been a substantial mound at the end of a small causeway extending from the bouldery ground under the adjacent cliffs 16 centuries ago.
+Another contender is today's underwater mound of stones just offshore nearby, called Tol Faer (Mary's Mound) I conjecture that this is the site of St Mary's Church that was destroyed during a fierce storm in Tudor times..
+This may have been a substantial piece of land at the end of a small causeway extending from the bouldery ground under the adjacent cliffs 16 centuries ago.
 Owing to erosion it appears only as a stony protrusion above sea level on an 1841 map; to thereafter disappear .
-These conjectured locations are within a mile of the weir, which would always have been in view.
+These locations are within a mile of the weir, which would always have been in view.
 There are tantalising poetic references to places associated with the name Cynfelin.
 Little Gwion, who transmogrified into Taliesin, was questioned by King Maelgwyn as to his identity.
 The poetic child prodigy answered in the form of a riddle poem, where one line stated:

 , "I have been on the White Hill, in the court of Cynvelyn" (Graves, 1971, p.81).